Harris to discuss drought, climate change at Lake Mead

 In September, Reclamation released projections showing an even worse outlook for the river.

-Against this backdrop, the vice president is expected to promote President Joe Biden’s big domestic policy agenda — originally billed at $3.5 trillion — for which Democrats are struggling to win moderates’ support.
+Against this backdrop, the vice president is expected to promote the administration’s “build back better” agenda — originally billed at $3.5 trillion — for which Democrats are struggling to win moderates’ support.

 That agenda includes climate provisions the Biden administration has said would make the U.S. more resilient against the effects of climate change.
 Key elements include imposing new emissions restrictions through a federal clean energy requirement and providing tax breaks for the electrical vehicles industry.